 4. Your interactions with other Network members

-As a Network member, you will be able to search other member’s profiles with a view to exchanging research ideas and establishing research consortia to respond to funding opportunities in the research area of Genetic & Symbiont Strategies for Controlling Vector Borne Disease.
+As a Network member, you will be able to search other members’ expertise distributed via the ANTI-VeC Newsletter, with a view to exchanging research ideas and establishing research consortia to respond to funding opportunities in the research area of genetic and symbiont strategies for controlling vector borne disease.

 You do not have permission to use contact details obtained from the member’s directory to send unsolicited emails for the purpose of direct marketing.

 You should seek advice from your Institution’s knowledge transfer/research support service prior to establishing consortia with other Network members.
 The University is not liable for losses resulting from your decision to engage in consortia building discussions with other Network members.

 You have been given access to other Network member details for the single purpose of building critical mass and enabling research consortia to respond to funding opportunities in the research area of genetic and symbiont vector control strategies and related fields.

 You may ask the Network Manager to upload relevant content such as advertisements about jobs, events or other opportunities to the website or newsletter on your behalf.

 Any material displayed on the website is provided without any guarantees, conditions or warranties as to its accuracy.
 Your use of the website and its contents is at your own risk.

 The University owns all Intellectual property rights contained in works which are created by us or on our behalf.
 You will not modify the paper or digital copies of any materials you have printed off or downloaded and you must not use any illustrations, photographs or graphics separately from any accompanying text.
 You will acknowledge the source of any material downloaded or printed from the Network website.